KDE/cutehmi/extensions/CuteHMI/Workarounds/Qt/labs/settings.1/README.md

 ![Development status](doc/status-complete.svg)

-Provides Qt.labs.settings components with an addition of essential functions missing in original implementation.
+Provides Qt.labs.settings components with an addition of essential functions missing in the original implementation.